 - Demonstrate the ability to pay market rent on the property/provide a copy of current utility bills.

 - Pass a background check.

 - Allow an inspector to enter and inspect the home.

-- Sign a property-condition disclosure at inspection and allow contractors to repair deficiencies in the property, if necessary.
+- Allow contractors to repair deficiencies in the property, if necessary.

 - Cooperate with marketing activities; allow the property to be shown to prospective buyers and real estate agents, keep the home clean and safe as well as meeting state and local code requirements.

 If an occupant chooses to vacate the property, Freddie Mac may offer financial assistance to help them move.
 Occupants accepting relocation assistance must leave the property by a specified date, in "broom-cleaned" condition and free of personal belongings or debris as well as comply with the other terms and conditions of the relocation assistance agreement.

 Freddie Mac's REO Rental Options can help ease a foreclosure's impact by giving renters and former owners more time to determine what options are best for them and their families.
 We are committed to these efforts and the added benefit of stabilizing property values and local communities by keeping homes occupied and maintained.